 PT Portfolios

-Fund investments are Completely Liquid have Full Disclosure of their Expenses and Performance over different time periods and can be Much Less Volatile than individual stock positions.
-Funds make it easy to effectively Diversify retirement, trust, and custodial portfolios of any size and invest into markets and specific sectors worldwide with No Minimum Investment and Very Low Expenses.
-Over the years No-Load Funds and ETF’s have become by far the most popular investments for individual investors conservative, long-term portfolios.
+Fund investments are Completely Liquid have Full Disclosure of their Expenses and Performance over different time periods and can be Much Less Volatile than individual stock or bond positions.
+Funds make it easy to effectively Diversify conservative, long-term retirement, trust, and custodial portfolios of any size and invest into markets and specific sectors worldwide with No Minimum Investment and Very Low Expenses.

-Managing portfolios and reporting to investors is a full-time job and investment firms typically want their salespeople to Hand-Off Portfolio Management to in-house or independent Turnkey Asset Management Programs (TAMPS) and spend their time prospecting for new accounts not working for their current investors to manage individual portfolios.
-TAMPS add another Layer of Expenses on top of the broker/planner’s fee and since they are typically pooled accounts the investor can’t talk directly to the portfolio manager if they have questions or concerns.
+Brokers, insurance agents and financial planners who work for large firms are salespeople for their firm and are often under pressure to increase fees and commissions every year to meet increasing Sales Quotas.
+Managing portfolios and reporting to investors is a full-time job and investment firms typically want their salespeople to Hand-Off Portfolio Management to in-house or independent Turnkey Asset Management Programs (TAMPS) and spend their time prospecting for new accounts and selling these programs not working for their current investors to manage individual portfolios.
+TAMPS add another Layer of Expenses on top of the broker fee and since they are typically pooled accounts the investor can’t talk directly to the portfolio manager if they have questions or concerns.

-Handing off portfolio management is Much Easier and Very Profitable for the Salesperson and Their Firm, but PTI has never seen anything that shows these Expensive Accounts have better net long-term returns than the following investment strategy that focuses on investments with Lower Fees, Higher Dividends and fully disclosed, long-term Performance Records.
-Investors considering a TAMP should request their actual performance record.
+Handing off portfolio management is Much Easier and Very Profitable for the Salesperson and Their Firm, but PTI does not believe that these Expensive Accounts will have consistently better net long-term returns than the following investment strategy that focuses on investments with Lower Fees and Expenses, Higher Dividends and Fully Disclosed Performance Records.

 Investors who prefer managed portfolios should know How Their Investments Are Selected, How They Perform compared to their competition and Why They Are Sold.